 For information on Indiana boating laws see the Handbook of Indiana Boating Laws and Responsibilities located on the Indiana Department of Natural Resources website.

-- What are the Registration Requirements for Watercraft?
+- What are the Registration Requirements for Boats?

-All watercraft operating on Indiana waterways must be registered with the BMV and display valid watercraft decals unless otherwise exempt.
+All boats operating on Indiana waterways must be registered with the BMV and display valid boat decals unless otherwise exempt.

 The following are exempt from obtaining an Indiana registration:

 - Non-motorized boats including, but not limited to, canoes, rowboats and paddleboats, but excluding sailboats.
-Non-motorized sailboats must display valid watercraft decals and pay any applicable fees and taxes.
+Non-motorized sailboats must display valid boat decals and pay any applicable fees and taxes.

-- Motorized watercraft from another country that is temporarily operated on Indiana waters.
+- A motorized boat from another country that is temporarily operated on Indiana waters.

 - A ship’s lifeboat.

-- Motorized watercraft that is legally registered in another state and:
+- A motorized boat that is legally registered in another state and:

 - Has not been within Indiana for more than 60 consecutive days; or